Los Angeles, Client Almost Sideswipes CHP, Wet Reckless

 Not surprisingly, page two of the DS-367, a form law enforcement must complete incident to any DUI, was blank.
 Page two is where the reporting officer must sign, under penalty of perjury, that a proper admonition was given to the suspect, was not signed.

-Greg Hill then went about pointing out to the City Prosecutor, through a letter, that the admonition was insufficient, if not improper.
+Greg Hill then went about pointing out to the Los Angeles City Attorney, through a letter, that the admonition was insufficient, if not improper.
 He also presented evidence that the supposed near crash really did not occur at all.

-It took a bit of time, but ultimately, the City Prosecutor relented.
-He improved the offer to a wet reckless (Vehicle Code § 23103 pursuant to Vehicle Code § 23103.5) with standard “First Time” offender terms ($390 fine, plus penalties and assessments, a three month DUI course and 36 months of summary probation), which our Client accepted.
-He was relieved to avoid jail time and the large fines the City Prosecutor first offered.
+It took a bit of time, but ultimately, the Los Angeles City Attorney relented.
+He improved the offer to a wet reckless (Vehicle Code § 23103 pursuant to Vehicle Code § 23103.5) with standard “First Time” offender terms ($390 fine, plus penalties and assessments, a three month DUI course and 36 months of summary probation), which our client accepted.
+He was relieved to avoid jail time and the large fines the Los Angeles City Attorney first offered.

 For more information about a refusal of a breath or blood test, the normal first time DUI plea bargain and why a wet reckless is better than a DUI, click on the following articles: